edalandete/spotify-playlists/README.md

 *To run program in WINDOWS: HTTPS=true npm start
 *To run program in MAC or Linux: export HTTPS=true&& npm start

-*This project is WIP so the final version it's not available yet.
+*This project is WIP so the final version is not available yet.

 *This project is also made with Gemma Teixidó.